E6136/AAVECollateralPool/README.md

 This DAI will serve as the collateral for any member who wishes to borrow against the group's assets.

 After all debts have been paid, members will be able to retrieve their initial deposit plus any interest earned.

+The idea is that the members would know each other beforehand and can on some level trust each other to repay back loans that may be larger than their individual collateral contribution.